Vadaseri South

-Vadaseri South is a major village in the Orathanadu taluk of Thanjavur district in the Indian state of Tamil Nadu.
+Vadaseri South is an important village in the Orathanadu taluk of Thanjavur district in the Indian state of Tamil Nadu.
 Vadaseri comes under the Orathanadu constituency which elects a member to the Tamil Nadu Legislative Assembly once every five years and it is a part of the Thanjavur (Lok Sabha constituency) which elects its Member of Parliament (MP) once in five years.
 The village is administered by the Vadaseri panchayat, which covers an area of 12.2826 sqkm.
 As of 2011, the village had a population of 4,810.
-The village is a part of the fertile Cauvery delta region and agriculture is the major occupation.
+Most of the population belongs to the Agamudaiyar-Thevar Community who maintain strong cultural and social bindings.The village is a part of the fertile Cauvery delta region and agriculture is the major occupation.
 Roadways and railways are the major mode of transportation to Vadaseri, the nearest railway stations are Mannargudi and Pattukkottai and the nearest international airport is Tiruchirapalli Airport, located 100 km away from the village, in the city of Tiruchirappalli.

 Demographics

 Vadaseri is a small agricultural village in Thanjavur District, the food grain and temple district of Tamil Nadu, India.
 Vadaseri is located about 35 km, South-East of Thanjavur.
-It has a population of about 10,000, majority of them are engaged in agricultural activities.
-Most of the population belongs to the Agamudaiyar-Thevar Community who maintain strong cultural and social bindings.
+It has a population of about 10,000.

-In recent times, most of the natives of Vadaseri have migrated to various parts of India and abroad to improve their educational and economical status.
-They are in business as well as in employment with Government and private sectors.

-This website is developed primarily to help the relatives maintain the same cultural and social bindings while being located outside of their native.
-This helps the Vadaseri community people across the world to stay online and have access to the updated information about their people.